Tom Lund: Club career

 In 1976, when Lund was 26, after ten years at the club, Lillestrøm won the first division.
 It was the beginning of a golden age for the club.
 In the 1977 season, with manager Joe Hooley, they won the double, and beat Ajax 2–0 at home in the first round of the European Cup (though they lost 2–4 in the aggregate).
 Norwegian newspaper VG named Lund player of the year for 1977, together with Helge Karlsen.
 In 1978, they placed second in the league, but again won the cup, and reached the second round of the European Cup.

-Lund spent most of 1979 and 1980 struggling with injury.
+He spent most of 1979 and 1980 struggling with injury.
 There was real fear that Lillestrøm would face relegation without him, but the club still managed a fifth place finish in 1979.
 In 1980, he could play more games, primarily in the cup, where they reached the final before losing to Vålerenga 1–4, in addition to placing third in the league.
 Nonetheless, it was considered a disappointing result for the club.

 Lund returned in 1981 for arguably his best season.
 Lillestrøm won the cup, and VG named Lund player of the year.
 He was also named Norwegian Sportsperson of the Year, the first football player to receive the award.
 However, with these victories, he also lost the hunger to play.
 Norwegian football was still not professional, and Lund had a burgeoning business that he wanted to focus on.
-He remained on the team to help them transission through a relatively quiet 1982 season, placing fourth in the league, after which he retired at the age of 32.
+He remained on the team to help them through a relatively quiet 1982 season, placing fourth in the league, after which he retired at the age of 32.